The smallest continent, its territory is ruled since 1942 by the Monarchy of Australia

 When Bush visited Australia in October, Sydney Morning Herald columnist Mark Riley observed, "The basic right of freedom of speech will adopt a new interpretation during the Canberra visits this week by the US President, George Bush, and his Chinese counterpart, Hu Jintao.
 Protesters will be free to speak as much as they like just as long as they can't be heard."
 Demonstrators were shunted to an area away from the Federal Parliament building and prohibited from using any public address system in the area.

-A Man's Home Is His Castle, by Wendy McElroy, Future of Freedom, Jul 2006
+A Man's Home Is His Castle, by Wendy McElroy, Freedom Daily, Jul 2006

 A review of the movie The Castle (1997) and its main theme: eminent domain